Human Trafficking in [Macedonia] [other countries]

 Girl, 15, Sold to Work as Slave In the Brothels of London

-A cousin arranged for a friend to help Natasha to leave Romania to start a new life in Yugoslavia in apparent safety.
-But she came to the notice of Eastern European people-traffickers and soon she was forced to become a ?dancing girl? in a nightclub in the south of the Former Yugoslav Republic of Macedonia [sic!], where, for six months, her duties included stripping and having sex with clients.
+Natasha, age 15, came to the notice of traffickers and soon she was forced to become a “dancing girl” in a nightclub in the south of Macedonia, where, for six months, her duties included stripping and having sex with clients.
 She escaped this club when she was purchased, without her knowledge, by Jorgi, an Albanian pimp, for 4,000 German marks (£1,300).

 Macedonia on the Route of Child Sex Slavery